AidaMehonic/das-public/aida/first_steps.md

 ...

-Python Editor choice:
+Some other choices I made:
-* I decided to use VS Code (https://code.visualstudio.com/).
+* I am using VS Code as my Python Editor (https://code.visualstudio.com/).
+* I am using git for version control (https://git-scm.com/).